 Effect of using different values of beta

-The effect of using larger values of beta include:
+The effects of using larger values of beta include:

 - an increase in the discharge coefficient uncertainty

-- a lower differential pressure being measured across the orifice plate (and this can be more difficult to measure)
+- a lower differential pressure is measured across the orifice plate (and this can be more difficult to measure)